wiard/punkbank/README.md

 2. **Bitmap Enhancement:**
    - Acknowledging Bitmaps' success.
-   - Introducing a higher element, ".element," for advanced reasoning, inscribed in Sats Names.
+   - Introducing a higher element, ".object," for advanced reasoning, inscribed in Sats Names.

 3. **Simplified Integration:**
    - Improving readability and accessibility for all users.